We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hybrid mattresses have spring coils at their core for extra support and layers of foam for added comfort.
 The added support makes this type of mattress a good option for all body types, including those who weigh over 230 pounds.

-While this mattress is advertised for all sleeping types, some people might not find the medium firmness quite universal enough to fit their needs.
+While this mattress is advertised for all sleeping types, some people may not find the medium firmness quite universal enough to fit their needs.

-Reviewers rate this bed extremely high, with an average of 4.8 stars.
+Reviewers rate this bed extremely high, with an average of 4.8 out of 5 stars.
 Most say this mattress is very comfortable, though some say it’s softer than preferred.

 Serenade Organic Mattress